devops21a/project_Ensuring_QR/README.md

 Udacity project to ensure the quality releases

 ## Introduction
-In this project, you will create a tests environments and run a variety of automated tests.
-You will also monitor and provide insight into your application's behavior, and determine root causes by querying the application’s custom log files.
+In this project, you will create an environment, delivery of a software, the automated testing of the software and the performance monitoring of the environment under different conditions.

 ## Getting Started
 Befor you even get ready to build the code: